Ircam-RnD/jquery-waveform-visualizer/README.md

 ## Example

-to see an example of the plugin, launch a file server in this directory and go to the `/example` folder
+To see a live example of the plugin, launch a file server in this directory and go to the `/example` folder